Integrating Low-Altitude SAR Imaging into UAV Data Backhaul: Conclusion

 \section{Conclusion}

 In this paper, we presented a low-altitude SAR imaging framework that reuses native 5G NR OFDM waveforms and extends conventional pilot-based SAR to fully collect data symbols for sensing.
-To cope with the performance loss induced by discrete QAM data symbols, we embedded several tailored TF-domain filtering schemes into the conventional RD processing chain, which suppress the signaling randomness and render the echoes compatible with standard RD-based imaging.
-We further introduced the NMSE of a reference point-target's profile as a more comprehensive metric that jointly reflects $\text{SNR}_\text{out}$, ISLR, and PEL.
+To cope with the performance loss induced by discrete QAM data symbols, we embedded several tailored TF-domain filtering schemes into the conventional RD processing chain, which reveals the mapping mechanism between the signaling randomness and the imaging quality.
+We further introduced the NMSE of a reference point-target's profile as a complementary metric that jointly reflects $\text{SNR}_\text{out}$, ISLR, and PEL.
 Simulation results confirm that the proposed data-aided imaging approach substantially outperforms the pilot-only baseline, highlighting its strong potential for integrating low-altitude SAR imaging into UAV data backhaul.

 \appendices